mzio/stanford-cs324-winter2023/README.md

 ## Class
 This year, CS 324 classes are roughly divided into two halves of the quarter:
 1. **Weeks 1 - 4**: In the first half, we'll cover the fundamentals and "need-to-know" of foundation models, and provide a general survey of the field.
-A complete list of topics and related readings can be found [here]().
+A complete list of topics and related readings can be found https://michaelzhang.xyz/stanford-cs324-winter2023/syllabus/).
 The primary format will be lectures taught by course instructors.

 2. **Weeks 5 - 10**: In the second half, we'll hear from guest speakers representing a diverse set of experiences building, using, and deploying foundation models in industry and academia for various use-cases and settings.
 Each class will feature a talk by one guest speaker, followed by a private Q&A.